 SLAM's mission is to provide an innovative and in-depth educational program that produces college-bound graduates through emphasis on sports-related majors and postsecondary preparation.
-SLAM offers high school students opportunities in career exploration and internships through the career academies in Sports Medicine, Digital Television and Sports Media Production, Sports Marketing, Entertainment and Management.
-SLAM also provides students with unique access to career mentors and internships through educational partnerships with local and national sports franchises.
+SLAM offers students opportunities in career exploration through academies in Sports Medicine, Digital Television and Sports Media Production, Sports Marketing, Entertainment and Management.
+The school also benefits from partnerships with SLAM Radio on Sirius/XM, the first and only student-managed satellite radio station in the nation.
+Through SLAM Radio, students will explore careers in journalism and broadcast and learn industry "on the job" skills.
+SLAM also provides students with unique access to career mentors and internships through educational partnerships with local and national sports franchises such as Major League Baseball (MLB), The NBA, The Miami Marlins, the Miami HEAT and others.